jtobin/mighty-metropolis/README.md

 Exports a `mcmc` function that prints a trace to stdout, as well as a `metropolis` transition operator that can be used more generally.

-See the *test* folder for example usage.
+See the *test* directory for example usage.

     import Numeric.MCMC.Metropolis